These 7 simple tests can protect your heart ♥️

 Salmon is a heart-healthy food, in part, because of its omega-3 fatty acids.
 I think you’ll like my Wasabi Salmon recipe.
 Aim to eat seafood at least two times per week.

-5. Blood sugar: More than 1/3 of American adults have blood sugar levels in the prediabetes or diabetes range.
+More than 1/3 of American adults have blood sugar levels in the prediabetes or diabetes range.

 Know this: People with diabetes have at least twice the risk of heart disease as people without diabetes.
-People with prediabetes also have greater risk.
+People with prediabetes also have a greater risk.

 Here is how the disorders are defined.